osg-htc/docs/docs/security/host-certs.md

         $ openssl x509 -in <PATH TO CERTIFICATE> -noout -issuer issuer= /C=US/O=Internet2/OU=InCommon/CN=InCommon IGTF Server CA

-    Where `<PATH TO CERTIFICATE>` is the file you downloaded on the previous step
+    Where `<PATH TO CERTIFICATE>` is the file you downloaded in the previous step

 1. Install the host certificate and key: